Sarahhua2/426-FINAL/README.md

 ## Third-Party API

-Our website integrates a quotes API, that gives users a quote upon pressing the button.
+Our website integrates a quotes API (https://type.fit/api/quotes), that gives users a quote upon pressing the button.

 ## Session Persistence